 All communications should maintain the logo hierarchy, where the master brand logo is separate and in a more prominent position.

 These standards apply to all official Springfield College logos and lockups as described in these guidelines.
 The set of examples shown here is not an exhaustive list.
 Always use unaltered logo files.

 The Gulick triangle is an important piece of Springfield College’s history: since 1892, it has stood for spirit, mind, and body.

 All triangles are not created equal—not even equilateral ones.
 The Gulick triangle, shown below, represents Springfield College and our principles.
 No other triangle should be used in College communications.

 Springfield College Seal

 The Springfield College seal is a significant part of our College’s heritage.
 Today it’s reserved for official business only; for example, it’s imprinted on certain communications from the Office of the President, ceremonial documents, awards, and diplomas.
-It may be used for other purposes only with the permission of the Office of the President and the Office of Communications.
+It may be used for other purposes only with the permission of the Office of the President and the Office of Marketing.

 The Springfield College seal should never be locked up with the logo, and should not be modified in any way.
 The version of the seal shown here is the only version permitted.